RedhawkSDR/unwrap/README.md

-# REDHAWK Basic Components
+# REDHAWK Basic Components unwrap

 ## Description

-Contains the source and build script for the REDHAWK Basic Components.
+Contains the source and build script for the REDHAWK Basic Components unwrap component.

 ## REDHAWK Documentation